 There are more additional experience opportunities to take advantage of at Aquaventure, such as dolphin encounters at Dolphin Bay, taking part in a shark safari, having a go on the Middle East’s longest zip-line circuit or exploring the Lost Chambers Aquarium.

-You might also like to read: 10 fun things to do with kids in Dubai.
+Looking for some great places to visit with the little ones whilst in Dubai?
+Read: 10 fun things to do with kids in Dubai.

 However, for me, a huge reason to choose Aquaventure over Wild Wadi would be if you’re staying at Atlantis the Palm as residents have free unlimited entry.